 - buy the fan that are made of steel fan blade and cover.
 This is because you would put the fans in your car at high temperature.
 If you get the plastic ones, it would not last.
 The above cost about RM9.90 from Mr D.I.Y.
 It is a little small

 - I got the second one with the plastic body which is 7 inches and bigger costing if not mistaken RM19.90.

 - buy the type of USB fans that allows you to hang them up (not the table type which must fix on a table).
 Then use a car seat hook to hang them so that they can face a passenger.

 Note: Test the fans at the store to ensure it is working.
 The first USB fan I bought malfunctioned and I had to bring it back to the store for exchange.

-2. Car USB Adaptor (that supports 2 USB points so that you can hook the fans to the adaptor).
+The adaptor need to support 2 USB points so that you can hook the fans to the adaptor.
 From Mr DIY, it costs RM12.90.
 This is because most USB fans have short wires which does not allow you to reach all the way to your front portion of your car where the power plug is.